knope-dev/knope/docs/src/config/packages.md

 2. `changelog` is the (optional) Markdown file you'd like to add release notes to.
 3. `scopes` is an optional array of [conventional commit scopes] which should be considered for the package when running the [`PrepareRelease`] step.
 4. `extra_changelog_sections` is an optional array of extra sections that can be added to the changelog when running the [`PrepareRelease`] step.
+5. `assets` is a list of files that should be included in the release along with the name that should appear with them.
+These are only used for GitHub releases by the [`Release`] step.

 ### `versioned_files`